$s$-Numbers of Embeddings of Weighted Wiener Algebras

-Let $\T=[0,2\pi]$ denote the torus and $\T^d$ be the $d-$dimensional torus.
+Let $\T^d$ be the $d-$dimensional torus.
 We equip $\T^d$ with the probability measure $(2\pi)^{-d}\dd \bx$.
-This is for convenience.
-It implies $|\T^d|=1$ and this is needed for the theory developed in \cite{CKS16}.
+It implies that $\T^d$ has volume 1 and this is needed for the theory developed in \cite{CKS16}.
 Furthermore it has the advantage that several related embeddings will have operator norm equal to $1$.
 For a function $f\in L_1(\T^d)$, its Fourier coefficients are defined as

 Note, that the system $\{e^{{\rm i}\bk \bx}:\ \bk \in \Z^d\}$ is an orthonormal basis in $L_2(\T^d)$.
 Hence, it holds for any $f\in L_2(\T^d)$ that